CCL Updates From Around the World

-This training highlights what is going on around the world in CCL’s network as of 2018, what other countries are doing in terms of carbon pricing and citizen engagement, and how CCL is engaging in international civil society meetings.
+This training highlights what is going on internationally around the world in CCL’s network as of 2021, what other countries are doing in terms of carbon pricing and citizen engagement, and how CCL is engaging in international civil society meetings.

 What are some of the best resources for tracking international carbon pricing and climate policies?